fioprotocol/fio-devhub/_docs/fio-protocol/multisig.md

 <br>

-**e) Click on the “Wallet” tab, then on “Keys and Permissions”, then on the "Advanced" tab**
+**e) Click on the “Wallet” tab, then on “Keys and Permissions”, then on the "Advanced" tab.**

 <br>